Skip to Content

 |

 For many individuals going through the immigration process, especially those seeking relief under the Violence Against Women Act (VAWA), one question that frequently arises is whether they can also apply for parole.
 This question is particularly important for individuals who entered the United States without authorization and are looking for a legal way to adjust their status.
-Unfortunately, the answer isn’t straightforward, as immigration attorneys are still awaiting specific guidance on the application requirements for parole in these cases.
+Unfortunately, the answer isn’t straightforward, as immigration attorneys still await specific guidance on the application requirements for parole in these cases.

 The Challenge of Abusive Relationships and Parole